 - Sniffing for mold odor is faster and more sensitive than chemical testing for mold VOCs by GCMS, which is slow, expensive, and rarely helpful, because of the many other VOCs that obscure the faint mold VOCs like the characteristic 1-octen-3-ol.

 - Sample airborne particles using Zefon Air-O-Cell spore trap cassettes, which impact particles onto a sticky microscope slide.
 Follow these procedures.

-- Sample airborne mold (rarely) using nutrient in petri dishes if viable culturing is needed (can identify species better for medical diagnosis, but few will grow, and too slowly for most jobs).
+- Sample airborne mold (rarely) using nutrient in petri dishes if viable culturing is needed (which can identify species better for medical diagnosis, but only few will grow, and too slowly for quick answers).

 - Sample mold spores either growing (bulk) or settled (with room dust) on a surface using sticky tape lift, for microscopic analysis by direct examination.
 Follow these procedures.

 - Sample total viable molds on surfaces by wiping with sterile swabs (used for kitchen sanitation).